josephg/bijective-varint-js/README.md

  * This method only handles unsigned integers.
 Use zigzag encoding for signed
  * integers before passing your number into this method.
  **/
-export declare function varintEncodeInto(num: number, dest: Uint8Array, offset: number): number;
+function varintEncodeInto(num: number, dest: Uint8Array, offset: number): number;

 /**
  * Decode the varint contained in a Uint8Array.
 The number is returned.